jburnhams/quake2/quake2ts/docs/progress.md

 - Expand the engine→game/client interface stubs beyond the placeholder lifecycle/hooks now in the scaffolding packages, now that the fixed-step loop surface exists.
 - Sketch the browser asset-ingestion UX (file drop/selector, caching/error UX) aligned with the configstring/index pipeline documented in the plan.
 - Enumerate renderer/input abstractions the HUD/client module needs from the engine (pic/font helpers, text metrics, cvars) to keep the UI sandboxed.
-- Continue building out the shared pmove helpers (air/water move, clipping/slide helpers, etc.) so client prediction and the authoritative game layer can share identical movement math, now including the clip-plane resolution helper mirrored from `PM_StepSlideMove_Generic`.
+- Continue building out the shared pmove helpers (air/water move, clipping/slide helpers, etc.) so client prediction and the authoritative game layer can share identical movement math, now including the clip-plane resolution helper mirrored from `PM_StepSlideMove_Generic` and the stepped variant of `PM_StepSlideMove`.